 Taurine and the other 21 amino acids.

-There seems to be a lot of confusion, misinformation or misunderstanding the the world of foxes regarding amino acids.
+There seems to be a lot of confusion, misinformation or misunderstanding in the world of foxes regarding amino acids.
 Everyone seems to only mention one of the amino acids (Taurine) saying how vital it is in the diet (which is not entirely correct), forgetting all 21 of the others.

-Note: Minerals and Vitamins are not discussed in this article, neither are detailed descriptions of each amino acid or their function so not to over complicate the post.
+Note: Minerals and Vitamins are not discussed in this article, neither are detailed descriptions of each amino acid or their function so not to over-complicate the post.

 So what are all the amino acids that foxes / canines need?
 NON-ESSENTIAL AMINO ACIDS - are synthesised in the body, by the body, therefore they are not usually required in the diet**.
 Taurine is one of these amino acids.
 ESSENTIAL AMINO ACIDS - are those the body cannot synthesise and therefore need to be consumed in the diet.
 The confusion may have come by a misinterpretation/misunderstanding of the terms essential and non-essential by the layperson and social media or the internet perhaps.
 This in basic terms refers to whether they are essential to be consumed in the diet or not, it does not mean whether it is essential to the body itself as they are all required by the body, only that some are synthesised internally and others need to be consumed.
 So for canids (including foxes); Taurine does not usually need to be consumed, however, see below.